gmac/professional-javascript/part1_basics/intro_to_javascript.md

 ### Logical Operators

-Sometimes we need to reverse our assessment of data, or compare multiple sets of values.
-Therefore, we have operators for expressing NOT, AND, and OR.
+Sometimes we need to reverse our assessment of data, or assess multiple conditions.
+The NOT, AND, and OR operators are used here.

 **NOT**